cmwoodley/BART_LMWG_model/README.md

 ## Installation

 Installation should take approximately 10 minutes on a normal PC.
+No non-standard hardware is required.

 1. Clone this repository:
 ```